codex / bridge / Review Candidate

 - : compares traditions by whether letting go licenses, tests, or refuses a proposed remainder.

-- Modern consciousness research on self-modeling and metacognition, used only as empirical-adjacent analogy: first-person ownership, agency, and meta-awareness can be studied without settling the about what is real status.
+- Modern consciousness research on self-modeling and metacognition, used only as empirical-adjacent analogy: first-person ownership, agency, and meta-awareness can be studied without settling the about what is real status of a witness.

 Related Findings